jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 **Command:** `vagrant plugin install vagrant-vbguest` or `vagrant plugin install vagrant-parallels`

 This command specifically enables the automatic installation of the VirtualBox Additions to enable VirtualBox specific features such as shared folders.
-The second command in needed if using Vagrant on a M1/M2 Mac using Parallels Pro.
+The second command in needed if using Vagrant on a M-series Mac using Parallels Pro.

 ### Vagrant Quick Command Tutorial